ebrahim-sani/ebrahim-sani/README.md

 - 🤔 I’m currently open for an intern or freelance Project.
 - 📫 You can reach out to me on my [Linkedin Profile](https://www.linkedin.com/in/ebrahim-sani).

-### Frontend
+### Stacks
-:white_check_mark: ReactJs, NextJs, HTML5, JavaScript, ES6/7, CSS, Tailwindcss, Sass, Sanity
+:white_check_mark: ReactJs, NextJs, HTML5, JavaScript, ES6/7, CSS, Tailwindcss, Sass, Sanity, Postgresql, MongoDB, Hygraph CMS

 ### Languages and Tools: